Expert Tree Care Led by a Board Certified Master Arborist

 "Proper pruning is one of the best things that can be done for a tree; Improper pruning is one of the worst things that can be done to a tree". - Dr. Alex Shigo

-Trees, much like people, experience different needs as they progress through various stages of life: infancy, childhood, adolescence, adulthood, and old age.
+Trees, like people, have different needs at different stages of life: infancy, childhood, adolescence, adulthood, and old age.
 In a tree's early life, it is crucial to promote strong growth and proper form.
 As the tree matures, it becomes more challenging to influence its growth patterns, so the focus shifts to maintaining a stable structure.
 When a tree reaches old age, the objective is to minimize factors that could lead to its decline and eventual death.
-The ultimate aim is to ensure that trees live for a long time.
+The ultimate aim is to ensure that trees live a long time.

 Fruit trees require a specific balance of shoot growth and fruit production.
 Drawing on years of experience in the Okanagan Valley, Brandon brings expert techniques to Ontario orchards and backyard gardens alike.